connorbode/matix.io/source/_posts/using-asynchronous-requests-to-mimic-single-page-apps-in-django.md

 ---

-_Below, I'll provide a brief tutorial on how we can achieve the functionality in Django.
-I've also created an [example Django project for the tutorial here on Github](https://github.com/matix-io/django-webapp-async-example)._
+_I've created an [example Django project for the tutorial here on Github](https://github.com/matix-io/django-webapp-async-example) to demonstrate what's discussed in this tutorial._

 Single Page Apps (SPAs) built on frameworks like Vue, React, and Angular, create excellent user-experiences.
 The apps are built fully on the client side, so for any action the user performs, there will be immediate feedback.
 Instead of loading a new page when a link is clicked or a form is submitted, the SPA will perform HTTP requests asynchronously and update the view.